REDl3east/cappy/README.md

 # cappy

 A screen capping tool that lets you immediately explore the pixels of the your monitor screen(s).
-Useful for debugging GUI applications or if you see a color you like and what to save for later :)

 ## Features
 * Smooth panning/zooming of the captured screen(s).